MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 - Satisfied = 4
 - Very satisfied = 5

-From this survey, a total score out of 25 can be calculated.
-A score of 5 through 10 indicates that a customer service agent's performance needs to be improved.
-A score of 11 through 20 indicates that a customer service agent's performance is up to the mark.
-A score above 20 indicates that a customer service agent's performance is exceeding expectations.
+From this survey, the total score will be calculated as weighted average of the normalized question level values.

 A survey's score is calculated with the help of the following components: